yxuco/fabric-operation/aws/README.md

 Refer [gateway](../service/README.md) for more details on how to build and start a REST API service for applications to interact with one or more Fabric networks.
 The following commands can be used on the bastion host to start a gateway service that exposes a Swagger-UI.
 ```
 cd ../service
-# build the gateway service from source code if necessary
+# build the gateway service from source code, whih creates executable 'gateway-linux'
 make dist

-# config and start gateway service for aws
+# config and start gateway service for AWS
-./gateway.sh config -t aws
 ./gateway.sh start -t aws
 ```
 The last command started 2 PODs to run the gateway service, and created a load-balancer service with a public accessible port.
-It also updated the security rule such that the load-balancer port is open to the developer's workstation where this script is ececuted.
+It also updated the security rule such that the load-balancer port is open to the developer's workstation where this script is executed.

 The URL of the load-balancer is printed by the script as, e.g.,
 ```